magento-hackathon/Hackathon-Dataprovider/readme.md

 Installation Instructions
 -------------------------
-1. Install the extension via Magento Connect with the key shown above or copy all the files into your document root.
+1. Install the extension via modman
 2. Clear the cache, logout from the admin panel and then login again.
-3. Configure and activate the extension under System - Configuration - Company - Example Extension.
+3. Get a key from Dataprovider.com by emailing them at info at dataprovider dot com
-4. ...
+4. Configure and activate the extension by pasting your API key under System - Configuration - Dataprovider

 Uninstallation
 --------------
 1. Remove all extension files from your Magento installation
-2. ...
+2. Drink a beer

 Support
 -------